thetazero/capstone/notes.md

 - Give the answer + case
 - show case onload
 - worked out example
+- Varient, debth
+- Explanation of graph for each page
+- Don't need to track error

+1. Send writing over to him by Wednesday, brief Euler+Navier Stokes description and stablitiy.
+Detailed description of methodology.
+Make it a tex file.
+1. Add I+, I- for Navier-Stokes case
+1. Then start on II case

+November 9th

 - reverse colors media query maybe
 @media (inverted-colors: inverted) {